axiosvisuals/batch-datawrapper-generator/README.md

 drive_auth()
 gs4_auth()
 ```
 You will be directed to a web browser, asked to sign in to your Google account, and to grant libraries permission to operate on your behalf with Google Drive and Google Sheets.
 Check the "See, edit, create, and delete" permission and click Continue to authorize.
+You may need to restart any existing R sessions for the authorization to take place.

 ### API token set-up

-The first time you use `DatawRappr` you will need to autheniticate your API token.
-Start an R session either in the terminal or RStudio.
-Copy the API token [created in Datawrapper]() and use
+The first time you use `DatawRappr` you will need to authenticate your API token.
+Start an R session either in RStudio.
+Copy the API token [created in Datawrapper]() and run

 ```R
 library(DatawRappr)